-Retail sales in Lithuania fell by 5.2 percent year-on-year in January of 2021, reversing from a 0.4 percent rise in December 2020.
-This was the first yearly decline in retail sales in 8 months, amid the lockdown measures to limit the spread of the coronavirus.
-On a monthly basis, retail trade slumped by 23.9 percent, reversing sharply from an 8.8 percent jump in December 2020. source: Statistics Lithuania
+Retail Sales in Lithuania increased 11.1 percent year-on-year in July of 2021, slowing from an upwardly revised 16.8 percent rise in the previous months.
+It was the fifth straight month of increase in retail trade, but the slowest pace in sequence, amid easing some restrictions to contain the spread of the coronavirus.
+On a monthly basis, retail sales grew 1.1 percent, following an upwardly 3.6 percent gain in June. source: Statistics Lithuania

-Retail Sales YoY in Lithuania is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Lithuania to stand at 4.50 in 12 months time.
-In the long-term, the Lithuania Retail Sales YoY is projected to trend around 4.90 percent in 2022, according to our econometric models.
+Retail Sales YoY in Lithuania is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Lithuania Retail Sales YoY is projected to trend around 6.00 percent in 2022 and 4.90 percent in 2023, according to our econometric models.